mattpetty/mattpetty.github.io/content/posts/proxmox_letsencrypt_linode_dns/index.md

 ![Add Account](images/04.png)

-> 📝 I strongly suggest creating accounts for both Staging and Non-Staging versions of LetsEncrypt.
-Using the *Staging* version allows you to test the setup without the risk of getting temporarily rate-limited by LetsEncrypt for too many failures in a row.
+> 📝 I strongly suggest creating accounts for both Staging and Non-Staging versions of Let's Encrypt.
+Using the *Staging* version allows you to test the setup without the risk of getting temporarily rate-limited by Let's Encrypt for too many failures in a row.
 Staging certificates follow the same process as the real certificates, but their root CA is *untrusted* by default in all browsers.
 Once you get the process working in Staging, switching over to the real Let's Encrypt environment will get you *trusted* certificates.

 Under the **Challenge Plugins** section, click **Add**.